 Scientists have communicated their discoveries of ever increasing damage to the species and ecosystems of the planet to a concerned public.
 Yet this is the beginning, not the end, of a conversation.
 We need to share what’s working in conservation and why, so that successes can be scaled up and replicated.
 Only with the possibility of solutions can the global community be engaged to address the problems we face.

-What are the Earth Optimism yearly events?
+What is the Earth Optimism Summit?

 How can I get involved?

 Your thoughts are welcome as we organize for the Global Earth Optimism Summit which will focus on the pursuit of models and success stories to inspire progress at the species, ecosystem, and global level, grounded in sound science and collective experience.
 Please consider joining us for this historic enterprise by contributing your ideas, joining us in DC, or hosting an Earth Optimism event where you live or work.

 When will more specifics be made available?

 More complete information about the Summit will be available in this space soon.
 In the meantime, we look forward to hearing your ideas about how we can best present information that focuses on solutions for conservation success.
 Contact us at EarthOptimism@si.edu.

 The Smithsonian Conservation Commons unites scientists from the Smithsonian Conservation Biology Institute, the National Museum of Natural History, the Smithsonian Tropical Research Institute, and the Smithsonian Environmental Research Center, as well as the Smithsonian’s rich cultural and public-facing assets and long-standing partnerships, to tackle complex conservation problems on a global scale.
 This collaboration builds upon Smithsonian capabilities in four strategic conservation areas where our science, cultural assets, and convening power can have the most impact:

 - Earth Optimism Summit (addressing human attitudes towards conservation)